Have automatic weather stations corrupted Australia's temperature records?

 From 1979-95 to 1996-2012, maxima increased 0.31C and minima increased 0.01C.
 Annual rainfall at the 58 stations averaged 700.7mm in 1979-95 and 703.3mm in 1996-2012.
 There was a tiny bit more rainfall cloud cover but maxima jumped while minima behaved as it should.

 From 1986-1995 to 1996-2018, maxima at the 58 stations increased 0.47C and minima increased 0.04C.
 Average annual rainfall at the stations averaged 703.4mm in 1986-1995 and 689.0mm in 1996-2018.

-These comparison suggest either that climate warming affects daytime maxima but not overnight minima, or one second averages from AWS probes are more sensitive to high temperatures than low temperatures.
+These comparison suggest either that climate warming affects daytime maxima but not overnight minima, or averages from AWS probes are more sensitive to high temperatures than low temperatures.

 However and aside from 1972 metrication and AWS corruption, it's worth noting that the 2005-2018 average temperatures might also be influenced by something that happened in 2013, and the next article will analyse what that influence was.

 Note : Annual Fahrenheit and Celsius decimal counts for minima and maxima from 1910 to 2019 at the 58 long-term ACORN stations are contained in an Excel file that can be downloaded here.

 Note : See BomWatch for a thorough analysis of four weather stations in its analysis of are Australia's automatic weather stations any good.